Plugin Dependencies (PRO)

 Result:

-• Whenever Main Plugin is active, Add-on A and Add-on B will also be kept active automatically.
+• Whenever Main Plugin is active, Add-on A and Add-on B will also remain active automatically.

 • Even if other FDP settings would normally deactivate these add-ons, this rule takes precedence.